jubatus/website/source/en/quickstart.rst

 Other Environments
 ~~~~~~~~~~~~~~~~~~

-- MacOSX runs standalone mode even by using llvm-gcc, but not working in some compilers
+- MacOSX runs standalone mode even by using llvm-gcc, but not working in some compilers.
-- Debian/GNU Linux runs all mode (I use)
+- Debian/GNU Linux runs all mode (I use).
-- Arch Linux runs standalone mode
+- Arch Linux runs standalone mode.
-- FreeBSD does not run, needs some fixed on pficommon
+- FreeBSD does not run, needs some fixed on pficommon.
-- CentOS 5.x is strongly discouraged
+- CentOS 5.x is strongly discouraged.
-- We do not know anything about CentOS 6.x
+- We do not know anything about CentOS 6.x.
 - We are waiting for report in other *BSD systems and in Solaris.